-The GM Purple Tomato has been modified to switch on production of natural blue pigments called anthocyanins in the fruit while it is ripening.
+The GM Purple Tomato has been modified to switch on production of natural purple/blue pigments called anthocyanins in the fruit while it is ripening.
 The introduced genes, Delila and Rosea1, were sourced from garden snapdragon (Antirrhinum majus).
 The GM Purple Tomato also contains an antibiotic resistance marker gene, nptll, which was used in its initial development.

 In fruit of red non-GM tomato varieties, red pigments are present.

 In ripe fruit, the skin and flesh are red.

-The effect of the introduced Delila and Rosea1 genes is that blue pigments are present in the ripe fruit in addition to the red pigments.
+The effect of the introduced Delila and Rosea1 genes is that a large amount of purple/blue pigment is present in the ripe fruit in addition to the red pigments.